ayushijainn111/Titanic---Machine-Learning-from-Disaster/README.md

 Goals:

-Exploratory Data Analysis (EDA): Gain a comprehensive understanding of the dataset by examining passenger demographics (age, gender, class), travel details (embarkation point, fare), and their relation to survival.
+1. Exploratory Data Analysis (EDA): Gain a comprehensive understanding of the dataset by examining passenger demographics (age, gender, class), travel details (embarkation point, fare), and their relation to survival.
-Pattern Recognition: Identify patterns and relationships within the data that shed light on who was more likely to survive.
+2. Pattern Recognition: Identify patterns and relationships within the data that shed light on who was more likely to survive.
 Did social class play a role?
-Were there age-related trends?
+Were there age- related trends?

 Expected Outcomes:

-Insights into Survival: Gain valuable insights into the social and economic factors that may have influenced survival rates.
+1. Insights into Survival: Gain valuable insights into the social and economic factors that may have influenced survival rates.
-Data Visualization: Create informative visualizations like charts and graphs to effectively communicate the discovered patterns.
+2. Data Visualization: Create informative visualizations like charts and graphs to effectively communicate the discovered patterns.